plataplomo/hummingbot/workflow/django_fastapi_refactor/03_django_htmx_dashboard.md

 # Django HTMX Dashboard: Replacing Dash with Modern Web UI

-## Overview
+## Overview (Updated June 2025)

-This document details the complete replacement of the current Dash/React dashboard with a Django + HTMX solution.
-The goal is to eliminate JavaScript build complexity while providing superior performance and user experience, all while preserving the existing data processing and business logic.
+This document details the complete replacement of the current Dash/React dashboard with a Django + HTMX solution within the 8-9 week timeline.
+The existing Dash dashboard is fully functional with comprehensive features (performance tracking, strategy comparison, funding rate heatmaps, etc.) but lacks persistence and multi-user support.
+The goal is to preserve all existing functionality while adding database persistence, eliminating JavaScript build complexity, and providing superior performance.

 ## Current Dashboard Analysis